Raunak-S/pac-finder/README.md

 # PAC Finder

-PAC Finder is an web application that beautifully displays FEC campaign finance data across the United States and correlations between PACs and candidates running for office.
+PAC Finder is a web application that beautifully displays FEC campaign finance data across the United States and correlations between PACs and candidates running for office.

 ## About